tcltk/tcl/doc/markdown/info.md

 : If *number* is not given, the level this routine was called from.
 Otherwise returns the complete command active at the given level.
 If *number* is greater than **0**, it is the desired level.
 Otherwise, it is *number* levels up from the current level.
 A complete command is the words in the command, with all substitutions performed, meaning that it is a list.
 See [uplevel] for more information on levels.

 [info]{.cmd} [library]{.sub}
-: Returns the value of **tcl\_library**, which is the name of the library directory in which the scripts distributed with Tcl scripts are stored.
+: Returns the value of [tcl\_library][tclvars], which is the name of the library directory in which the scripts distributed with Tcl scripts are stored.

 [info]{.cmd} [loaded]{.sub} [interp]{.optarg} [prefix]{.optarg}
 : Returns the name of each file loaded in *interp* by the [load] command with prefix *prefix* .
 If *prefix* is not given, returns a list where each item is the name of the loaded file and the prefix for which the file was loaded.
 For a statically-loaded package the name of the file is the empty string.
 For *interp*, the empty string is the current interpreter.